 The two-gender health care system has traumatized many TGI people and institutionalized inequities in research, policy, practice, and life expectancy.

-Health justice is not just a matter of changing terminology in health care, but about addressing the role of health care systems in contributing to health and reproductive inequities for Transmasculine people, and especially Transmasculine Black Indigenous, People of Color.
+Health justice is not just a matter of changing terminology in health care, but about addressing the role of health care systems in contributing to health and reproductive inequities for Transmasculine people, and especially people who are Black and Indigenous and other People of Color.
 Providing gender-affirming health care requires radically transforming our health care systems by reorganizing the ways that services are designed and delivered.

 In our survey analysis, we found:

-- Nearly 1 in 3 Transmasculine survey participants in Los Angeles said that their last pelvic exam was “very uncomfortable” and 1 in 5 said they were unlikely to get one in the future.
+- Nearly 1 in 3 survey participants said that their last pelvic exam was “very uncomfortable” and 1 in 5 said they were unlikely to get one in the future.

 - Misgendering in health care settings is common.
 80% of Transmasculine participants were referred to by the wrong pronouns by a provider in the past 3 years.